Edward M. House: Diplomacy

+Despite these idealistic goals, House's legacy remains controversial.
+His lack of formal office or public accountability, combined with the perception that he worked behind-the scenes, has led some historians to view him as an unelected power broker who operated through secrecy and manipulation.
+Critics have also argued that his mishandling of diplomatic initiatives-particularly at the Paris Peace Conference- contributed to a flawed postwar settlement that failed to ensure long-term peace in Europe.
+Furthermore, his vision of elite-driven global governance, as expressed in his novel Philip Dru: Administrator, has drawn criticism for its technocratic and anti-democratic content.

 Paris conference

 House helped Wilson outline his Fourteen Points and worked with the president on the drafting of the Treaty of Versailles and the Covenant of the League of Nations.
 House served on the League of Nations Commission on Mandates with Lord Milner and Lord Robert Cecil of Great Britain, Henri Simon of France, Viscount Chinda of Japan, Guglielmo Marconi of Italy, and George Louis Beer as adviser.
 On May 30, 1919, House participated in a meeting in Paris which laid the groundwork for establishment of the Council on Foreign Relations (CFR), a private organization based in New York.
 Throughout 1919, House urged Wilson to work with Senator Henry Cabot Lodge to achieve ratification of the Versailles Treaty, but Wilson refused to deal with Lodge or any other senior Republican.

 The conference revealed serious policy disagreements and personality conflicts between Wilson and House.
 Wilson became less tolerant and broke with his closest advisers, one after another.
 Later, he dismissed House's son-in-law, Gordon Auchincloss, from the American peace commission when it became known the young man was making derogatory comments about him.